Sophie-Pages/GoogleDataAnalyticsCyclisticCaseStudy/README.md

 For this project, I cleaned my data using Python in a Jupyter Notebook.

-### Documentation of data cleaning and data manipulation steps:
+### Documentation of data cleaning and data manipulation steps
-* Check if any row has a ride_id that doesn't have the right length
+Using my initial to-do list that can be found in my Jupyter notebook, I created a documentation of the data cleaning and data manipulation steps I took:
+* Verify bike_type unique values
+* Verify membership_type unique values
+* Manage the timestamps
+  * Create the columns start_day, start_time, end_day and end_time
+  * Add the day of the week
+  * Add the month
+  * Remove rows where start_time and end_time are the same
+  * Remove rows where start_day and end_day are not the same
  * Check duplicates
   * Check if there are duplicate rows across all columns
   * Check if there are duplicate rows across specific columns
   * Duplicates found: ride_id should have unique values
   * Understand why there are duplicates and delete the appropriate rows
+* Calculate the ride duration and create a column with the ride duration in minutes for easier data visualisations
+* Check if any row has a ride_id that doesn't have the right length
 * Check the number of null values per column and delete the appropriate rows
-* Check bike_type and membership_type unique values
-* Manage the timestamps
-  * Create start_day, start_time, end_day and end_time
-  * Add the day of the week
-  * Add the month
-  * Remove rows where start_time and end_time are the same
-  * Remove rows where start_day and end_day are not the same
-* Calculate the ride duration

 * Download my dataframe in CSV to import it into Tableau

 ## Analyse and Share phase